A Himalayan Adventure: Nepal’s Rocks and Temples

-We will drive the short distance to Jomsom and then either take a short trek to Lubra and visit its Bonpo Gumba or hike to and around Lake Dgumba.
-Overnight in Om Hotel.
-B, L, D
+We will drive the short distance to Jomsom and then take a flight to Phokara.
+Overnight in Temple Tree Hotel Lakeside.
+B, D

-Two short flights will return us to Pokhara and then to Kathmandu.
+A short flight from Pokhara will take us to Kathmandu.
 We will transfer directly to Bhaktapur and experience a homestay with a local family, that of our guide Shamsher Pradhan.
 B, D

 In the morning we will walk to one of the most ancient sites of the Kathmandu Valley, Changu Narayan, which has stunning Lichhavi period sculptures and a museum.
 The rest of the day will be spent in Bhaktapur, ‘city of devotees’, known as Khwopa in Newari, the local language.
 It is the best preserved of the three ancient royal cities of the Kathmandu Valley, but also the worst-hit by the 2015 earthquake.
 We will see the architectural gems of Bhaktapur and observe the damage caused by the earthquake.
 Stay at Shamsher’s House B, D

-- International flights on scheduled Qatar or Emirate Airlines in economy class inclusive all taxes.
+- International flights on scheduled Turkish Airlines in economy class inclusive all taxes.

 - Accommodation with private facilities as mentioned in the itinerary.